This past February I participated in the Disney Princess Half Marathon and I’ll give you an honest look at the process from the beginning.

 PART TWO: The Training

 When signing up for this race I was hoping it would be my motivation to exercise.
-In the fall my school even had a FREE half marathon training course that I should’ve most certainly taken advantage of; however, with 6 classes and graduation fast approaching, that 7:00 AM half marathon training three times a week quickly became my LAST priority… and honestly, can you blame me?
+My school even had a FREE half marathon training course that I should’ve most certainly taken advantage of; however, with 6 classes and graduation fast approaching, that 7:00 AM half marathon training three times a week quickly became my LAST priority… and honestly, can you blame me?
 Yuck.

 I used school as an excuse and “forgot” to train all together.
 (NOT RECOMMENDED)

 When training, make sure you have comfortable and PRACTICAL shoes.
 Trust me, after miles of running how “cute” the shoes are becomes irrelevant and how comfortable they are is EVERYTHING.
 I trained (and ran the race) in Nike Free Run’s-Long Distance.
 These were perfect because they were practical, cute, and made specifically for long distance running!
-They were a bit pricey but your feet will thank you in the long run.
-Check them out HERE.
+These shoes were a bit pricey but your feet will thank you in the long run.

 A very helpful tip I would suggest is to sign up for other local races before hand.
 Start out with a few 5k’s, work yourself up to a 10k, and eventually the half marathon won’t seem so bad!
 Not only is this good training but you will also get those shiny finisher medals that make you feel so accomplished!